mazzalab/fastqrepair/docs/usage.md

 ### Multiple runs of the same sample

 > [!WARNING]
 > All `sample` identifiers in a samplesheet must be unique.
-Rows with different `sample` identifiers but same file names are not allowed either.
+It is not possible to have different `sample` identifiers that refer to the same file name.

 Below is an example of a samplesheet containing one paired-end sample: